 Not everyone experiences the above problems with CPAP.
-However, if you are among those who can’t tolerate CPAP or APAP (Auto Positive Airway Pressure), you are probably looking at several alternatives.
-It is important to be careful when choosing.
+However, if you’re among those who can’t tolerate CPAP or APAP (Auto Positive Airway Pressure), you’re probably looking at several alternatives.
+It’s important to be careful when choosing.

-Over the counter products such as Provent therapy, Provent nasal strips, or a chin strap for sleep apnea might be tempting, but they are suboptimal for many reasons.
-First, of all, when considering any medical or dental device, a mass-produced product is rarely the best choice.
+Over the counter products such as Provent therapy, Provent nasal strips, or a chin strap for sleep apnea might be tempting, but they’re suboptimal for many reasons.
+First of all, when considering any medical or dental device, a mass-produced product is rarely the best choice.
 Everybody is different, quite literally, and a proper fit requires customization.
 “One size fits all” usually means that it fits no one perfectly.

 If you want to improve your quality of sleep and quality of life, oral appliance therapy may be right for you.
 The best candidates are typically people who:

-- Have been diagnosed with apnea, and cannot tolerate CPAP
+- Have been diagnosed with sleep apnea, and cannot tolerate CPAP

 - Use CPAP, but need a convenient alternative when traveling

-- Do not have apnea, but want effective relief from snoring
+- Don’t have sleep apnea, but want effective relief from snoring

 - Want a solution that will fit in a pocket, and feels comfortable when worn